We designed a new pizza headquarters for Old Scuola in Rotterdam.

 We collaborated with CIC US and Deloitte on the feasibility research investigating the possible locations for their European headquarters.

-client: CIC location: Groot Handels Gebouw, Rotterdam status: built and ungoing photography: Ruben Dario Kleimeer
+client: CIC location: Groot Handels Gebouw, Rotterdam status: Built photography: Ossip van Duivenbode & Ruben Dario Kleimeer

 Willemstoren is an understated yet sophisticated residential Minitower consisting of 76 inner city apartments situated next to the Erasmus bridge over the Maas river.